Agent.xpu: Efficient Scheduling of Agentic LLM Workloads on Heterogeneous SoC: Design

-\sys is a higher-level serving engine for the concurrent LLM calls of on-device personal agents, rather than standalone single-batch LLM inferences. \sys focuses on the following primary objectives: 1) prioritizing the end-to-end latency of LLM requests of reactive agents for user experience, 2) improving the overall throughput of background LLM calls from proactive agents, and 3) optimizing the utilization of limited compute resources in heterogeneous SoCs to strive for performance and energy efficiency.
+\minisection{Role of \sys.} \sys serves concurrent LLM flows from personal agents, rather than handling standalone LLM inferences.
+It supposes one local LLM as the core of the agentic system.
+Operating in a non-clairvoyant manner, \sys does not rely on knowledge of the agentic workflow or task arrival times.
+It is informed only of task priorities (proactive or reactive) at the time of issuance. \sys is designed with the following primary \textbfit{objectives}: 1) prioritizing the reduction of end-to-end latency for LLM requests originating from reactive agents to enhance user experience, 2) increasing the overall throughput for background LLM flows from proactive agents, and 3) optimizing compute and memory resource utilization in hetero-SoC to achieve improved performance and energy efficiency.

-\minisection{Workload Settings.} Given the uniqueness of personal agents, we assume at most one human-initiated, reactive LLM request at a time, while multiple event-driven, proactive requests may overlap with it.
-The LLM inferences are independent of other agentic sub-tasks, e.g., the interplay with human or external tools.

-\minisection{System Assumptions.} \sys targets a single LLM core and operates non-clairvoyantly, aware only of task priority (proactive or reactive) when issued.
-It is agnostic to agentic workflow structure or task arrival times.
-We assume non-LLM tasks like human interaction or tool using do not contend for NPU, while iGPU usage is bounded in \sys to preserve graphics availability.